ShaileshRawat1403/sans_serif_sentiments/ai-handbook/prompted-but-not-prepared/voice-ai-prompt-guide/README.md

 [← Back to Chapter 1](01-why-voice-now.md)
 [Next → Chapter 3: Why Text Prompts Limit Thought (and Voice Sets It Free)](03-text-vs-voice-cognition.md)

-# ❓Why Text Prompts Limit Thought (and Voice Sets It Free)
+# ❓Why Text Prompts Limit Thought

 > _"We don’t speak in bullet points.
 We speak in breaths."_